 - 22 patients1 treated in both US and EU trials

 - 7 patients with CR/PR (at subtherapeutic does levels)

 - 15 relapsed patients1 treated in both US and EU trials

 - 40% relapsed patients1 with CR/PR

 - 67% 240 mg cohort patients1 with CR/PR

 - 100% non-cardiotoxic

 1: Patients receiving a full course of treatment.
 Trial is ongoing, preliminary data

 We believe Annamycin is better than the currently approved induction therapy drugs in four key ways:

-- in certain AML cell lines, it has been shown to be more potent than one of the leading approved anthracyclines.
+- In a number of tumor cell lines, it has been shown to be more potent than doxorubicin (one of the leading approved anthracyclines);